 GreenCitizen can accept batteries at our Burlingame EcoCenter.
 Many cities and counties also provide battery recycling.
 For example, San Mateo County, the City and County of San Francisco, and Mountain View accept batteries in private use recycling bins.
 All residents have to do is pack them in a plastic Ziploc bag and they’ll be taken by the county’s recycling services.
 Awesome!

 Light Bulb Recycling

 GreenCitizen no longer accepts CFLs, incandescent bulbs, and fluorescent tube lights for recycling at our EcoCenter.
 Light bulbs can be recycled for free at hardware stores like Orchard Supply or Ace Hardware.
-Checkout Earth911.com or our handy article to find out which stores in your city offer this service.
+Check out the Green Directory or our handy article to find out which stores in your city offer this service.
 Santa Clara County residents can drop off their fluorescent light bulb for free at these locations.

 Smoke Detector Recycling

 Smoke detectors are one of the few electronic items that GreenCitizen cannot accept.
 Smoke detectors are particularly tricky to recycle because they contain a small amount of radioactive material called Americium 241.
 However, the San Francisco Department of the Environment offers hazardous waste disposal.

 Smoke detectors can be mailed in to First Alert as well.
 Convenient!

 Breathe California accepts donated CPAP and BiPAP machines and they are refurbished and redistributed to individuals in need without any charge.

 The City and County of San Francisco has started a program for the responsible disposal of expired and unwanted medicine.
 There are plenty of places in the city that offer this service.
 You can also drop off any of prescribed and non-prescribed medicine at any police station in the city.